 Our goal in the Office of Faculty Affairs and Professional Development (OFAPD) is to support you throughout your journey to achieving your career aspirations while fostering work-life balance in a diverse, inclusive and safe work environment.

-An important first step in this journey is the New Faculty Orientation (NFO) which all new faculty are required to attend.
-If you have not already attended New Faculty Orientation, please register here and attend the sessions by June 1, 2021.
-Typically, New Faculty Orientation is held once a year in the fall; however, this year, it is available online.
+An important first step in this journey is the New Faculty Orientation (NFO), which all new faculty are required to attend.
+Typically, New Faculty Orientation is held once a year in the fall.
 You will be introduced to key faculty leaders, hear essential advice and tips on professional development, as well as resources available to support teaching, research, and clinical growth.

 The OFAPD is available to all UMSOM faculty for questions, suggestions, and concerns that arise.
 Please feel free to reach out to us at any time.